-- False Positives
+False Positives

-These are the results above the MRRLs that show the apparent presence of pesticides that were listed in the Target Pesticide List, but which were: (i) not detected by the organiser, even after repeated analysis, and (ii) not detected by the overwhelming majority of the participating laboratories (e.g. 95% of the laboratories) that have targeted the specific pesticide.
+These are the results above the MRRLs that show the apparent presence of pesticides that were listed in the Target Pesticide List, but which were: (i) not detected by the organiser, even after repeated analysis, (ii) and not detected by most of the participating laboratories (e.g. 95% of the laboratories) that have targeted the specific pesticide.
 However, in certain instances case-by-case decisions by the EUPT-Panel will be necessary.